Jacqueline Bixler Receives Outstanding Faculty Award

-Jacqueline E. Bixler, Alumni Distinguished Professor of Spanish and chair of the Department of Foreign Languages and Literatures, received the Outstanding Faculty Award of the 2016 State Council of Higher Education for Virginia, better known as SCHEV.
+Jacqueline E. Bixler, Alumni Distinguished Professor of Spanish and chair of the Department of Modern and Classical Languages and Literature, received the Outstanding Faculty Award of the 2016 State Council of Higher Education for Virginia, better known as SCHEV.

 The award, sponsored by the Dominion Foundation, is the commonwealth’s highest honor for faculty in Virginia’s public and private colleges and universities, recognizing their commitment to excellence in teaching, research, knowledge integration, and public service.
 ‘Bixler was one of just 13 faculty members statewide to receive the 2016 award.

 “I came to Virginia Tech in 1980, thinking that it would just be for a short while and that I would then look for a school with a Ph.D. program in Spanish,” Bixler said.
 “By 1989, I had three children and knew that Blacksburg was where I wanted to raise them.
 More importantly, I knew that I wanted to devote myself to undergraduate education, that Virginia Tech was exactly where I wanted to be, and that there could be no job more exciting or rewarding than that of being a teaching scholar.”

 Bixler is an inductee in the Academy of Teaching Excellence and has won the Alumni Excellence in Teaching Award, Diggs Teaching Scholar Award, and three Certificates of Teaching Excellence.

 In her teaching, she focuses on the Spanish language, including grammar, conversation, and translation, in addition to Hispanic culture, literature, and film.
 After trips to Mexico and Spain solidified her love of the culture while in college herself, Bixler encourages students to study abroad and explore the world and cultures outside the United States.